-- Most of the episode touches nearly every emotional button of pet owners at the heartbreak of them running away and how much they'd miss them.
+- Most of the episode touches nearly every emotional button of pet owners at the heartbreaking prospect of them running away and leaving them all alone.
 And there just had to be a montage of SpongeBob looking for Gary all over town and a song about how much he missed him.
-Even those who loathe the post-movie episodes have wept, and as such it's an easy competitor for one of the saddest SpongeBobepisodes, even by the show's standards.
+It's an easy competitor for one of, if not, the saddest SpongeBob episode, even by the show's standards.

 - The Grief Song, simply called "Gary's Song", doesn't help the matter either.

 - The episode has Patrick going from his usual dumb self to a genius (because his head was accidentally replaced with brain coral), which eventually alienates SpongeBob so much they can't be friends.
 Then, there's the scene where they look at their old photo albums of each other.